To see examples of LCI’s marketing and branding work, click here

 In contrast (again, from Wikipedia), “Marketing can be looked at as an organizational function and a set of processes for creating, delivering, and communicating value to customers, and customer relationship management that also benefits the organization.
 Marketing is the science of choosing target markets through market analysis and market segmentation, as well as understanding consumer behavior and providing superior customer value.
 From a societal point of view, marketing is the link between a society’s material requirements and its economic patterns of response.
 Marketing satisfies these needs and wants through exchange processes and building long term relationships. “

-What services does marketing include?
+What services does our San Francisco Public Relations Agency include?
 Services such as: email marketing, lead generation, Search Engine Optimization (SEO), Search Engine Marketing (SEM), customer engagement and retention, traditional and online advertising, marketing collateral, brochures, and more.

 According to Sean Dowdall, “Branding is the strategy and marketing is the overall driver.
 What companies often overlook is directly addressing the question, ‘What is our value to our customers?’
 Then, you have to determine how best to convey that message to the appropriate target audiences.
 What differentiates successful businesses from those that struggle is a strategic and informed marketing plan.”

 What’s the difference between marketing, branding – and for that matter, public relations & advertising?
 Read about each in the LA Business Journal.